andmulLABS01/Deployment_5AM/README.md

 ## Purpose:

-Demonstrate the ability to deploy a new flask application to an EC2 instance.
+Demonstrate the ability to deploy a retail banking application to an EC2 instance.

 ## Steps: